 Office 365 for enterprises starts at $2 or €1.75 per user, per month for basic e-mail.
 At the other extreme, organizations can get Office Professional Plus, e-mail, voicemail, enterprise social networking, instant messaging, Web portals, extranets, voice conferencing, Web conferencing, 24x7 phone support, and on-premises licenses for $24 or €22.75 per user, per month.
 The inclusion of Office Professional Plus marks the first time that Microsoft will offer the flagship desktop office suite on a pay-as-you-go basis.
 Both the small business and enterprise offerings will have a minimum buy-in of just one seat.

-At 2pm CDT a limited beta program for Office 365 will launch at Office365.com.
+Office365.com.
 The beta will initially be available in 13 countries and regions "for a few thousand organizations," before expanding over the next few months.
 Microsoft aims to have Office 365 available in 40 regions next year.

 After launching the service in 2011, Microsoft will eventually expand Office 365 to include Microsoft Dynamics CRM Online.
 The company will also launch Office 365 for education.
 This will give all organizations access to Microsoft's complete business productivity experience and will also give students, faculty, and school employees access to technology tailored specifically to their needs.